learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ## Conclusion

-Congratulations!
-You've completed your first assignment using the `learn-co` gem!
+Congratulations, you've completed your first assignment and submitted it to CodeGrade!
 You now know how to work on and submit assignments going forward:

 - Click the **Fork** button on the Canvas assignment
 - Once the assignment is forked, clone it down to your local machine
 - Complete any required work, then run the `git add`, `git commit`, and `git push` commands
-- Submit your assignment through CodeGrade by connecting your GitHub account, then connecting the appropriate repo
+- Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo

 Equipped with this knowledge, you are now ready to tackle greater challenges!